krakensecuritylabs/canisecure/_guides/linkedin.md

 category: "Account Security"
 ---

-Don't make yourself a target through your LinkedIn profile.
-If you work in a high-risk field, like cryptocurrency, we highly recommend *against* broadcasting that information to the Internet (e.g., don't say where you work, don't call yourself a crypto evangelist and don't say you attend monthly crypto meetups)
+Don't make yourself a target through your LinkedIn profile if you can avoid it.
+If you work in a higher-risk field, like cryptocurrency, consider not listing your location, employer, or specific job functions.

 ## Locking Down Your Account